 Engine is now completely reassembled.
-Before starting or operating engine, be sure to follow these steps.
+Before starting or operating engine, be sure to do following.

-- 1. Make sure all hardware is tightened securely. - Make sure oil drain plugs, Oil Sentry m pressure switch, and a new oil fi lter are installed. - Adjust carburetor, idle fuel needle, or idle speed adjusting screw as necessary.
+- 1. Make sure all hardware is tightened securely. - Make sure oil drain plugs, Oil SentryTM pressure switch, and a new oil fi lter are installed. - Adjust carburetor, idle fuel needle, or idle speed adjusting screw as necessary.